 The social work courses and required supporting courses in the program have evolved from a constellation of expected educational outcomes and professional competencies, consistent with advanced social work practice.
-The courses include content on values, knowledge, and skill components in an attempt to assist each student to:
+The courses include content on values, knowledge, skill and cognitive and affective components in an attempt to assist each student to:

 - 1. Clarify personal and professional values. - 2.
-Develop a core of knowledge in social, behavioral sciences and supportive disciplines and the ability to apply the generalist model of social work to various client populations. - 3.
+Develop a core of knowledge in social, behavioral sciences and supportive disciplines and the ability to apply a generalist and advanced practice model of social work to various client populations. - 3.
 Enhance communication skills on many levels. - 4.
-Develop a commitment to work toward social and economic justice within the context of professional social work practice.
+Develop a commitment to work toward social, environmental and economic justice within the context of professional social work practice.

-During the field experience, as students practice the knowledge, values, and skills they acquire through the MSW program, the social work faculty, with the assistance of student and agency feedback, continually evaluates the social work curriculum, its content, and its instructional methods.
-The social work faculty welcomes the suggestions of agency personnel and students alike as they seek to strengthen and improve the program.
+During the field experience, as students practice the knowledge, values, skills and cognitive and affective processes they acquire through the MSW program, the social work faculty, with the assistance of student and agency feedback, will continually evaluate the social work curriculum, its content, and its instructional methods.
+The social work faculty welcome the suggestions of agency personnel and students alike as they seek to strengthen and improve the program.